 panitl (Mdz24v)

 This element for panitl or pamitl (flag, banner) has been carved from the compound sign for the place name, Tzompanco.
-It shows a white flag on a pole, with the pole on the left and the fabric or paper on the right.
+It shows a white flag on a probably wooden pole, with the pole on the left and the fabric or paper on the right.
 The banner has horizontal texturing lines.
 It is at least twice as tall as it is wide.

 Stephanie Wood